Convergence of the extended Kalman filter with small and state-dependent noise: Extended Kalman filter and some general concepts

+\begin{remark} In the following, many functions will have three variables: time $t$, signal $\sig(t)$, and observation path $\mathcal{\obs}(t)$, as already seen in the coefficients of the SDEs in \eqref{FiltPb}.
+For the sake of brevity, however, we will omit the dependence on the observation path $\mathcal{\obs}(t)$ in some expressions, but keep this dependence in mind. \end{remark}

+Let us revisit the main step of the derivation of the extended Kalman filter for the nonlinear filtering problem \eqref{FiltPb}.
+We denote by $\overline{\sig}$ the solution of the ordinary differential equation associated with the SDE for the signal process $Y$ in \eqref{FiltPb}, and obtained by removing the diffusion term, i.e.

-On a small interval of time $[0, \Delta [ $, with $\Delta>0$, we can perform the Taylor-like expansion of our nonlinear filtering system drift around the solution $\overline{\sig}$, and replace $\sig$ by $\overline{\sig}$ in the diffusion coefficients.
-Hence, we obtain the linearized filtering system
+In a small interval of time $[0, \Delta )$, with $\Delta>0$, we can perform the Taylor-like expansion of the nonlinear drift coefficients of the filtering system \eqref{FiltPb} around the solution $\overline{\sig}$, and replace in the diffusion coefficients $\sig$ with $\overline{\sig}$.
+Then, we obtain the following linearized filtering system

 \quad $

 $\\